PostHog/posthog.com/contents/blog/clickhouse-vs-druid.md

 ## Use cases

-While ClickHouse and Druid both strive to solve the same problem, their shortcomings and strengths actually provides a strong case for when you should and shouldn’t use each.
+ClickHouse and Druid strive to solve the same problem, but they have unique strengths and weaknesses that make them ideal for different use cases.

 Let’s explore these factors for both.

 ### When to use ClickHouse

-As with any complex and simple tool, you should default to the simpler tool if you can.
-ClickHouse is easy to setup, doesn’t involve multi-piece architecture to maintain, and has a war-chest of tools for a majority of needs.
+As with any technical comparison, you should default to the simpler tool if you can.
+ClickHouse is easy to setup, doesn’t involve multi-piece architecture to maintain, and has a chest of tools for a majority of needs.

 In fact, it’s less about when you should use ClickHouse and more about when you shouldn’t.
 Here are some reasons for why ClickHouse may **not** be the right solution for you: